 Chapter 2 of the same epistles agrees that “Christ and Him crucified” is the object and subject matter of the deep things of God (1 Corinthians 2:2).

 Paul transformed “wisdom” from a philosophical, rhetorical term into a historical, soteriological [salvation study] one… he reassert(s) that the gospel he preaches is in fact the wisdom of God.
 But it cannot be perceived as such by those who are pursuing sophia; it is recognized only by those who have the Spirit.
 [Emphasis mine]Gordon D. Fee

-It then follows that the redemptive work of Christ from the beginning to the end is “the deep things of God.”
+It then follows that, from beginning to end, the redemptive work of Christ on behalf of sinful man, also preached as the gospel, is “the deep things of God.”

 Christ is the complete manifestation of God.
 James Hardy Flowers in his article A Prayer of St. Paul puts it this way:

-What are the deep things of God?
-Based on the preceding argument, we can conclude that the message of Christ’s death and resurrection, or the gospel, is “the deep things of God.”
+Based on the preceding discussion in this article, we can safely conclude that the gospel—the good news of Jesus Christ’s death and resurrection—is “the deep things of God.”

 Paul declares that Christ is enough.
 He is God, the fullness of God, the One who made the world, the reason that everything exists.
 All the mystery and treasure and wisdom you could ask for are found in the person of Jesus Christ; there is no need to look elsewhere.The NIV Student Bible Notes

 Christ is the sum total of God’s counsel and revelation.
 Christ was and still is the answer to everything that divides the church today.
 Indeed, Christ is enough.
 Seek Him.